<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2923012&amp;fmt=gif">

 Rutter helps these teams review the technical environment behind contract readiness, including identity and access controls, endpoint and device management, remote access, Microsoft 365 and Azure security configuration, backup and recovery practices, logging and monitoring, technical evidence routines, and CUI boundary considerations.

-The goal is to reduce uncertainty before customer pressure or assessment timelines make the work more disruptive.
+The goal is to reduce uncertainty during the current review period, before contract, customer, self-assessment, or future CMMC requirements make the work more disruptive.

 Aerospace & Defense Manufacturers